Datarails vs. Workday Adaptive Planning

 Final score: ⭐⭐⭐⭐

 Datarails’ unique benefits include exactly what Workday Adaptive Planning is missing- native Excel and quick implementation times.
 These benefits combined with great dashboards and automation functions that allows for saving time during budgeting and forecasting makes it an attractive choice on the FP&A market.
-Datarails is best for small and medium sized businesses, and by offering one of the lowest and most flexible prices out there, they are a great choice for companies of this size.
+Datarails is best for small and medium sized businesses, and by offering one of the lowest and most flexible prices out there, they are a great choice for companies that fit this description.

 Final score: ⭐⭐⭐⭐⭐